rchaser53/at-coder-localplayground/README.md

 # HOW TO USE
-cargo test -- --nocapture b.rs
+cargo test -- --nocapture b